yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/moesif.md

 We also have a [blog post](https://tyk.io/tyk-moesif-the-perfect-pairing/) which highlights how Tyk and Moesif work together.

-The assumptions are that you have Docker installed and Tyk Pro On-premises already running.
+The assumptions are that you have Docker installed and Tyk Self-Managed already running.
 See the [Tyk Pump Configuration]({{< ref "tyk-pump" >}}) for more details.